Engbenjamin/Process_Document_Instructor_Draft/README.md

 Your portfolio should document proficiency in some or all of these tools.

 ### FPGA Digital Design
 Practicing on FPGA platforms is essential for students pursuing digital design.
-In mastering HDL for FPGA's, students learn to manage constraints such as gate timing, resource control, and hardware.
+In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.

 Obtain a educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board, then practice implementing them in personal projects.